clarkd1/clarkd1.github.io/publications.md

 title: "Research"
 ---

-Some default text for new publications page.
+Some new default text for new publications page.